 René Christen is an Australian artist and co-founder of Code on Canvas who has been creating interactive work professionally and through personal artistic practice since 2001.

-From unique artistic, educational, museum and gallery-based installations for organisations such as The National Museum of Australia and Vivid to big-budget projects for the world’s leading corporate clients such as The World Expo, Cisco and numerous automotive clients – René’s experience runs the gamut of modern interactive development and technology across the US, Europe and the Asia-Pacific.
+From unique artistic, educational, museum and gallery-based installations for organisations such as The Museum of Contemporary Art and Vivid Festival to big-budget projects for the world’s leading corporate clients such as The World Expo, Cisco and numerous automotive clients – René’s experience runs the gamut of modern interactive development and technology across the US, Europe and the Asia-Pacific.

 René has been making interactive installations almost exclusively since 2007, working as the Interactive lead for Spinifex group until 2015 before co-founding Code on Canvas, applying his skill set to various stages of the creative and technical process from high level concepts, technical direction, project and production management right down to the finest details of software development and systems integration.